This section provides assistance in the design and delivery of tests and examinations.

 - The requirement in the Assessment (Courses, Tests and Examination) Policy that ‘tests which count towards the final result of a course will be conducted under examination conditions’ is waived.

-- Some tests with approved exceptions by an Associate Dean (Academic) through faculty committees may be conducted on campus at alert level 2.
+- Some tests, with approved exceptions by an Associate Dean (Learning and Teaching) through faculty committees, may be conducted on campus.
 For example, some courses in programmes where accreditation or registration requirements require an on-campus, invigilated test to be undertaken.
-Tests scheduled on campuses outside of Auckland at different alert levels may take place on campus.

 - Courses with professional accreditation or registration requirements specifying and invigilated exam.